PennCrest Bank Music Fest to be presented at Cresson Lake Playhouse

 Jeff Webb and the Delectable Sound mixes a blend of original material with cover songs, and features male and female vocalists, keyboards, guitar, drums, bass and horns.
 They perform classic rock, pop, blues, rhythm and blues and soul.

-"They play all around the area and we know they'll be a crowd pleasure," Brodish said.
+“They play all around the area, and we know they’ll be a crowd-pleaser,” Brodish said.

 “A lot of us have seen them, and they appeal to an older rock crowd,” Brodish said.

-She said that when choosing the bands they wanted a variety of musical acts that would appeal to all audiences.
+She said that when choosing the bands, organizers wanted a variety of musical acts that would appeal to all audiences.

-"If you're not interested in staying the whole day, you can come for a little bit and enjoy something you like," Bordish said.
+“If you’re not interested in staying the whole day, you can come for a little bit and enjoy something you like,” Brodish said.

 Food will be provided by Get Your Grub on Catering, along with a concession stand and bar with beer, wine and seltzers.